Deep Tissue Massage

 It uses many unusual techniques, but they do use similar terms to Swedish massage.

-The Russian massage style of tapotement is less intrusive than the Swedish style, covers a larger surface area and is used to increase blood flow to the muscles.
+The Russian deep tissue massage style of tapotement is less intrusive than the Swedish style, covers a larger surface area and is used to increase blood flow to the muscles.

 Russian massage also uses some friction techniques and also a “sawing” technique is an intense style of massage that adds a lot of heat to the muscles and is helpful for chronic muscular problems.